karooolis/til/nodejs/simple-http-get-requests.md

 `http` module works by returning a response object which contains all the data about the response such as response headers, status code and so on.

 I thought that the response object would also contain the received data but somewhat counterintuitively, the response object only has a `data` event, which gets called to buffer data from a stream received from the called URL.
 Thus, we need to be careful when receiving data and not cut off the stream by handing `data` event only once.
-It can be done using only `http` module but I found out that using an additional `bl` module makes the process a bit more expressive.
+It can be done using only `http` module but I found out that using an additional `bl` module makes the code a bit more expressive.

 ```javascript
 var args = process.argv;